 Public Act 100-0023, enacted in 2017, creates an optional Tier 3 hybrid retirement plan, but it has not yet gone into effect.
 Public Act 100-0587, enacted in 2018, requires TRS to offer two temporary benefit buyout programs that expire on June 30, 2026.
 One program allows retiring Tier 1 members to receive a partial lump-sum payment in exchange for accepting a lower, delayed annual increase.
-The other allows inactive vested Tier 1 and 2 members to receive a partial lump-sum payment in lieu of a retirement annuity.
-Both programs began in 2019 and are funded by bonds issued by the State of Illinois.
+The other allows inactive vested Tier 1 and 2 members to receive a partial lump-sum payment in 2019 and are funded by bonds issued by the State of Illinois.